mayasharma2110/Keep-Riding/README.md

 * Used the [w3c validator](https://validator.w3.org/) to validate my html (for all 3 pages of the website) to check for no errors or warnings.
 * Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.
+I did not validate css of the whole website as this included the imported bootstrap files.

 ### Lighthouse Validation